NachiketK43/bubble-api-workflows-stripe-airtable/README.md

 🔗 [Click to view live app](https://test-app-58311.bubbleapps.io/signup_login)
 _(Right-click or Cmd/Ctrl+Click to open in a new tab)_

-Create an account or use this test account to explore the demo:
+Use this test account to explore the demo:

 - **Email**: olivia.hart@skyline.net
 - **Password**: G7r!Kzq2L#t5